Clients

 This guide describes how to manage client access in SaaS and in Self-Managed environments that use an external OpenID Connect (OIDC) provider for authentication.

-Manage clients on SaaS
+Manage clients in SaaS

 In Camunda 8 SaaS, client credentials are created and managed in Console.

-1. Create client credentials in Console
+Step 1: Create client credentials in Console

-2. Configure authorizations in Identity
+Step 2: Configure authorizations in Identity

-- Go to the Authorizations tab.
+- Open the Authorizations tab.

 - Click Create authorization.